c-vandenberg/lammps-tutorials/simon-gravelle/level-2/polymer-in-water/solvated-PEG-deformation/README.md

   <img src="https://github.com/c-vandenberg/lammps-tutorials/assets/60201356/11110a72-6d6a-448a-ac33-b6df8c9b7294" alt ="peg length vs time" width="" />
 </div>

 The PEG end-to-end length is defined as the Euclidean distance between the center of mass coordinates for the two oxygen atoms at each end of the PEG molecule.
-Euclidean distance between any two points in a 3D Euclidean space is given by the equation:
+Euclidean distance between any two points in 3D Euclidean space is given by the equation:

 <br>
 <div align="center">